piyush-doke/scheduler/README.md

 ### How to Execute
 ```
-python makeTable.py                             # Run the script using python 3
+python makeTable.py                             # Run the script using Python 3
 ```

 ### Inputs